Close

 He recorded all guitar parts on the soundtrack of Tamer Ezzat’s “The Ring Road”, a feature film at the Cairo Film Festival, for music by Tamer Karawan.
 He composed and recorded music for “Their Feast”, a short film by Reem Morsi and presented by the London Film School.
 He recorded music for “The Door”, a short film by Reem Morsi, for music by Ava Kibalian.

-He studied jazz guitar with some of the top jazz guitarists from the Montreal jazz scene such as Kenny Bibace, Carlos Jimenez, Greg Clayton, Gary Schwartz, and Michael Berard.
-He studied jazz music with some of the top jazz musicians from the Montreal jazz scene such as Remi Bolduc, Kevin Dean, Fraser Hollins, Jean-Nicolas Trottier, Charles Ellison and Dave Turner.
-He studied oud with some of the most accomplished oud players around the world such as Simon Shaheen, Charbel Rouhana, Nicolas Artuso, Khalil Moqadem, and Alaa Saber.
-He studied Arabic music with Simon Shaheen and classical guitar with Tariq Harb.
+He holds a Licentiate degree in Jazz Performance from McGill University’s Schulich School of Music, one of Canada’s top music institutes, and a Bachelor’s degree with Distinction in Jazz Studies from Concordia University.
+He studied jazz guitar with Kenny Bibace, Carlos Jimenez, Greg Clayton, Gary Schwartz, and Michael Berard.
+He studied jazz with Remi Bolduc, Kevin Dean, Fraser Hollins, Jean-Nicolas Trottier, Charles Ellison and Dave Turner.
+He studied oud with Simon Shaheen, Yurdal Tokcan, Charbel Rouhana, Nicolas Artuso, Khalil Moqadem, and Alaa Saber.
+He studied Arabic music with Simon Shaheen.
+He studied classical guitar with Tariq Harb, and he studied flamenco music with Luciano Ghosn, and at Artes Escénicas Rebollar in Sevilla.

 Ali loves teaching music as much as he loves playing it.
 As a music teacher, he tries to inspire in his students the love he has for music, and to share his passion for playing the guitar and the oud.
 Since every student has different goals and needs, Ali tailors the lessons accordingly and enjoys the challenge that comes with every different situation.
 Therefore, students of all levels are welcome (beginner, intermediate, advanced).